-Sildenafil – or Viagra, to use the familiar brand name – is one of the most popular treatments for erectile dysfunction (ED) on the market.
+Sildenafil – or the branded drug Viagra, which uses Sildenafil as its active ingredient – is one of the most popular treatments for erectile dysfunction (ED) on the market.
 Yet, as with all medicines, it’s crucial that you get all the information you need before you take it.

 One of the important questions you should be asking concerns Sildenafil doses.
 The drug is available in 25mg, 50mg and 100mg options – with 50mg being the standard option.
 If this dose of Sildenafil doesn’t help you achieve an erection firm enough for sex, the 100mg dosage might be preferable.

 Taking too much Sildenafil does increase the risk of side effects – so do not exceed 100mg a day.
 If you react badly to the 50mg tablet, the lower-strength 25mg might improve your sexual performance while avoiding the side effects.

 Erectile dysfunction (ED) is a hugely common condition, with up to 20% of men in the UK experiencing difficulties achieving or sustaining erections.
 It is not just older men who suffer from it either, as the common myth goes.
 Rather, as many as half of men under forty years of age struggle with the condition too.

 There’s no doubt that ED can be a very frustrating condition.
 It knocks your confidence in the bedroom and can make you shy away from sexual activity altogether, which is not something that you or your partner will want.

 You may find that your ED is only temporary – perhaps caused by stress or personal issues.
 But if it seems to be sticking around, know that effective treatment of erectile dysfunction is possible.